Trying to save money on your Kauai vacation? Don’t miss these free things to do on Kauai with kids!

 Mount Wai’ale’ale has one of the highest rainfall amounts of anywhere on earth.

 Due to the torrential downpours, there has been a lot of erosion on the sides of the mountain, and a lot of little rivers have found their way to cliffs.

 This has created a naturally beautiful phenomenon that is the Wailua River State Park.
 There are tons of things to do in Wailua River State Park with (and without) kids.

 You can go hiking, picnicking, camping, kayaking, and more.
 The river and valley are amazing enough, but make sure you don’t miss Wailua and Opaeka’a falls!

 You may have heard of the floods on Kauai in April of 2018.
 Well, there have been subsequent floods.

-The northern and western parts of the island were the most affected, and are only just now (a year and a half later) starting to get back to normal.
+The northern and western parts of the island were the most affected, and are only just now starting to get back to normal.

 Hanalei Town was one of the areas worst hit, but is back up a running for the most part.